TV Wall Mount Installation Cost

 workman hanging tv lady on laptop

-• Experience.
-Does the installer have proven experience with the type of wall bracket you need?
+• Does the installer have proven experience?
+Check to make sure they have experience of the TV, brackets, and type of installation you want.

-• Cost Breakdown.
-Ask for a written quote that includes labour and any extras such as stronger wall fittings.
+• What's included in their quote?
+Get a written quote that itemises all costs and includes labour and any extras, such as stronger wall fittings.

-• Extras.
-Do they also offer cable management or other add on services if you need them?
+• Can they complete any related jobs, as well?
+See if they also offer cable management or other add on services if you need them.

 FAQs